HOUSE SWAPPING

 Renters

 If you’re a renter I’d recommend reading your lease agreement and renter’s insurance policy before even thinking about a house-swap.
-Breaking any of the clauses those contracts could get you evicted or it could nullify your insurance coverage.
+Breaking any of the clauses your lease agreement could get you evicted, and it could nullify your insurance coverage.

 Home Owners & HOA